Moire driven edge reconstruction in Fractional quantum anomalous Hall states

-To adapt the coupled-wire construction to moir\'{e} systems that may support interaction driven Chern insulating phases, it is convenient to interpret the parameter $b$ as an effective momentum bookkeeping scale that organizes the relative Fermi momenta of neighboring wires.
-Importantly, at this stage $b$ does not characterize a particular phase; rather, it encodes the momentum structure that the lattice would make available if the system were to organize into a quantum-Hall-like state.
+To adapt the coupled-wire construction to moir\'{e} systems to describe interaction driven Chern insulating phases, we interpret the parameter $b$ as an effective momentum bookkeeping scale that organizes the relative Fermi momenta of neighboring wires.
+Rather than assuming a physical magnetic field or a pre-existing Chern band, we use this bookkeeping scheme in reverse: we ask what momentum structure is required if the system realizes a quantum-Hall-like state, and whether such a structure can be supplied by the moir\'{e} lattice.

-In continuum quantum Hall systems, an analogous role is played by the magnetic field, which fixes momentum offsets between guiding centers and constrains multi-wire tunneling processes~\cite{kane2002fractional,teo2011luttinger}.
-In earlier studies of Chern insulators~\cite{ledwith2020fractional,parameswaran2012fractional}, a similar dictionary is often expressed through the correspondence $l_B^2\rightarrow\langle \Omega \rangle$, where $l_B$ is the magnetic length and $\langle\Omega\rangle$ is the average Berry curvature of the Chern band.
-Here, however, we do not assume a pre-existing Chern band or a physical magnetic field; instead, we use this language purely as a convenient way of encoding lattice-imposed momentum constraints.
+In continuum quantum Hall systems, an analogous role is played by the magnetic field, which fixes momentum offsets between wires and constrains multi-wire tunneling processes~\cite{kane2002fractional,teo2011luttinger}.
+In Chern insulators~\cite{ledwith2020fractional,parameswaran2012fractional}, a similar dictionary is often expressed through $l_B^2\rightarrow\langle \Omega \rangle$, where $l_B$ is the magnetic length and $\langle\Omega\rangle$ is the average Berry curvature of the Chern band.
+We invoke this correspondence as a geometric dictionary for converting the moir\'{e} lattice scale into the momentum offsets entering the coupled-wire description.